 It's important to take supplements according to the label instructions.
 If you have any questions about how much you should take, ask your doctor.
 Don't take more than directed on the label unless your doctor tells you to.

 Don't forget to include supplements in your master list of medications.
-List the brand name and dosage.
+List the brand name, ingredients, and dosage.
 Supplements can interact with other medications and treatments, so it's important to include them on any list you give to your doctor, pharmacist, or any other health care provider.

 Borage Seed Oil

 Borage seed oil contains gamma-linolenic acid (GLA), an omega-6 fatty acid that may help relieve swollen and tender joints.
 Some people find they need less prednisone for RA symptoms while using the supplement.
 But borage seed can cause some side effects, including upset stomach, diarrhea, or bloating.
 It can affect the liver and may make liver problems worse.
 It may also increase your risk for bleeding, especially if you are taking aspirin or blood thinners.